-Fred C. Albrecht, ’71 M.Ed, did his research before testifying as executive director of UNLV Alumni Relations at a hearing of the Senate Committee on Transportation on May 25, 1993.
-“Pennsylvania State has sold over 11,000 license plates, Alabama State has sold over 8,000 license plates, Arizona State has sold over 3,400 license plates, the University of Arizona has sold over 3,100 license plates, and the University of Iowa has sold over 1,300 license plates,” he said.
-Why shouldn’t UNLV?
+Fred C. Albrecht, ’71 M.Ed, did his research before testifying as executive director of UNLV Alumni Association at a hearing of the Senate Committee on Transportation on May 25, 1993.
+He pointed to states around the country raising funds for their universities this way and asked legislators, Why shouldn’t UNLV?

 With support from numerous legislators and former Lt.
 Gov. Sue Wagner offering testimony as well, the bill was approved in July 1993 and the Nevada DMV began issuing plates later that year.